Bank of Amsterdam: Introduction of a system of receipts in 1683

 The depositor received a "récépissé" drawn on the bearer, entitling him to take out the money deposited, at any time within six months, upon paying one-eighth percent, and upon re-depositing in the bank that amount of bank money which was credited to him when the deposit was made.
 This receipt system had been adopted in Amsterdam for a short time in 1638, and 1656; after 1683, it proved permanent.
 If anyone wished to have a certain kind of coin from the bank, he had only to buy a receipt.

 The receipts offered the bank the potential of a new means of competition in the international struggle for precious metal supplies.
 The receipts enabled account holders to cover themselves ... to systematically hedge against the market's volatility.
 The Bank of Amsterdam introduced a form of fiat money that successfully competed with the coinage of the time.
 After 1683, the bank was able to conduct more regular and aggressive policy interventions, from a virtually nonexistent capital base.

 By a decree of 16 April 1684, the bank commissioners secured the monopoly of the trade in silver and silver coins.
 The few exceptions made here were in favor of goldsmiths and silversmiths and merchants, who received the metal from foreign countries.
 The export of uncoined metal was allowed only when accompanied by a certificate given by the bank commissioners.
 These and many other orders were found insufficient to suppress private trade in precious metals, or private changing at Amsterdam.

-In October 1686, Spain devalued silver by ≈20% and adopted a dual coinage standard (plata nueva and plata viega).
-In 1688, the profit of the Wisselbank dropped considerably and did not recover for more than a decade.
-In 1689, Albert Geelvinck took seat in the city council, the Dutch West India Company, the Society of Surinam and as commissioner at the Wisselbank; his brother Joan Geelvinck (1644–1707), the former commissioner, became manager of the VOC.
+In October 1686, Spain devalued silver by about 20% and adopted a dual coinage standard (plata nueva and plata vieja).
+In 1688, the profits of the Wisselbank dropped considerably, and they did not recover for more than a decade.
+In 1689, Albert Geelvinck took a seat on the city council, the Dutch West India Company, the Society of Surinam and as commissioner at the Wisselbank; his brother Joan Geelvinck (1644–1707), the former commissioner, became manager of the VOC.
 In 1693, Joan Huydecoper, one of the Heren XVII, succeeded his brother-in-law Joan Coymans as commissioner.
-Cornelis Bors van Waveren, a manager of the WIC and the Society of Surinam was appointed as commissioner.
-Around 1700, the top-25 account holders were generating nearly 25% of the traffic.
-More and more the European trade in precious metals concentrated in Amsterdam.
+Cornelis Bors van Waveren, a manager of the WIC and of the Society of Surinam, was appointed as commissioner.
+Around 1700, the top 25 account holders were generating nearly 25% of the business.
+More and more, the European trade in precious metals concentrated in Amsterdam.

-Amsterdam's combination of steady exchange rates, absence of capital controls, and low-interest rates allowed its markets to flourish, and conferred something of a 'reserve currency' status on the bank florin.
+Amsterdam's combination of steady exchange rates, absence of capital controls, and low interest rates allowed its markets to flourish, and conferred something of a "reserve currency" status on the bank florin.
 Bills of exchange drawn on Amsterdam were a liquid form of short-term credit readily available in most European commercial cities.
-The bank florin was a 'reference' unit of account for commercial transactions over much of Europe, and top-quality bills payable through the Bank were a reliable and liquid store of value".
+The bank florin was a reference unit of account for commercial transactions over much of Europe, and top-quality bills payable through the Bank were a reliable and liquid store of value.